domicjs/domic-docs/src/tutorial/01-getting-started.md

 ### Foreword

+> FIXME maybe we should do a "teaser" page somewhere that just
+> showcases domic's main strength.

+> FIXME Move the TodoMVC example somewhere else.

 Domic applications are pure javascript.
 The base html markup you need is exclusively what you would put in `<head>` and an empty body, as all the DOM Nodes will be created by domic.